decodingahmed/copilot-product-owner/GETTING_STARTED.md

 ## Quick Start

+### Step 0: Activate ProductOwner Chat Mode

+Before you begin, **switch to the ProductOwner chat mode** in GitHub Copilot Chat:

+1. **Open GitHub Copilot Chat** in VS Code
+2. **Click the chat mode selector** at the top of the chat panel (it may show "Agent" or another mode)
+3. **Select "ProductOwner"** from the dropdown list of available chat modes
+4. **Verify the mode** - You should see "ProductOwner" displayed as the active mode

-### 1. Present Your Idea
+### Step 1: Present Your Idea

-Simply start a conversation with GitHub Copilot about your product idea.
+With the ProductOwner chat mode active, start a conversation about your product idea.
 You can be as brief or detailed as you like:

 **Examples:**
 - "I want to build a task management app"
 - "I have an idea for a fitness tracking platform"
 - "I'm thinking about creating a tool to help developers with code reviews"

-### 2. Answer the Discovery Questions
+### Step 2: Answer the Discovery Questions

-Copilot will ask you clarifying questions to understand your idea better.
+The AI Product Owner will ask you clarifying questions to understand your idea better.
 These questions will cover:

 - **Problem & Solution**: What problem are you solving?
 - **Target Users**: Who will use this product?